Skip to main content

 Public Notification and Engagement

-FDA-NIH Rare Disease Day 2025 will be held at National Institutes of Health Main Campus 900 Rockville Pike, Bethesda Maryland, MD 20892 (Natcher Conference Center) on Thursday, Feb.
-27, 2025, and Friday Feb.
-28, 2025, from 10 a.m. to 4 p.m.
-EST. The event will feature panel discussions, rare diseases stories, in-person exhibitors and scientific posters, and an art exhibition.
+Rare Disease Day at NIH will be held at NIH Main Campus (Natcher Conference Center) on Friday, Feb.
+27, 2026, from 9 a.m. to 5 p.m.
+EST. There will be a virtual livestream via NIH VideoCast with the event archived for replay afterward.
+The event agenda will feature panel discussions, rare diseases stories, in-person exhibitors, scientific posters, and an art exhibition.
 The event is free and open to the public.
 If you are interested in presenting a scientific poster or being an exhibitor, please visit the registration website for more information.